mathiasbynens/utf8.js/README.md

 # utf8.js [![Build status](https://travis-ci.org/mathiasbynens/utf8.js.png?branch=master)](https://travis-ci.org/mathiasbynens/utf8.js) [![Dependency status](https://gemnasium.com/mathiasbynens/utf8.js.png)](https://gemnasium.com/mathiasbynens/utf8.js)

 _utf8.js_ is a well-tested UTF-8 encoder/decoder written in JavaScript.
 Unlike many other JavaScript solutions, it is designed to be a _proper_ UTF-8 encoder/decoder: it can encode/decode any given Unicode code point, including astral symbols and unpaired surrogates.
+[Here’s an online demo.](http://mothereff.in/utf-8)

 Feel free to fork if you see possible improvements!